 April 7, 2009 Tuesday (UPDATE)

 I have got to give credit where credit is due.
 Jim Cramer of CNBC's "Mad Money" served as a positive catalyst to get me back into the stock market a month ago.
-I've been in and out ever since, but I made a very nice $25,127 capital gain over the last 10 days alone -- and this doesn't include my and my wife's retirement monies (IRA's, KEOGH's, 401k's, and annuities -- with overall stock gains that add up to considerably more).
+I've been in and out ever since, but I made ($amount removed; you probably wouldn't believe me anyway) a very nice capital gain over the last 10 days alone -- and this doesn't include my and my wife's retirement monies (IRAs, KEOGHs, 401k's, and annuities -- with overall stock gains that add up to considerably more).

 So -- thanks Jim Cramer.
 When everyone was talking serious doom and gloom one month ago, Jim Cramer's stock analysis stated that even in the very worst case scenario (of continued stock market selling), the DOW could not fall below 5,320.
 So based on various financial trend lines, multiple day moving averages, financial charts, and Jim Cramer's calculations (along with other various factors), I re-entered the stock market once again and endured the stress of the market this past month.